-Mr. Malliki (interpretation): Thank you, Mr. Speaker. (interpretation ends) I know this issue has come up in every legislative, six, Assemblies.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker. (interpretation ends) I know this issue has come up in all six Legislative Assemblies.
 This is not acceptable anymore.
 Something has to be done.
-Why is the government not doing anything about this and not helping and update the House why they are not doing it. (interpretation) Thank you, Mr. Speaker.
+Why is the government not doing anything about this and not helping and updating the House as to why they are not doing it? (interpretation) Thank you, Mr. Speaker.